MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 #### For Power Virtual Agents:

 -	Any Power Virtual Agents chatbots must be manually exported.
--	Some chatbots' dependent components must be manually reconfigured during or after the migration.
-For example, connections, environment variables, custom connectors.
+-	Some chatbots' dependent components must be manually reconfigured during or after the migration - for example, connections, environment variables, custom connectors.

 Before the migration:
-1. Chatbots are solution aware, you can go to https://make.powerapps.com/, navigate to the Solutions page, and export all chatbots'solutions (either individually or group them together in a single solution.
-[Learn more](/power-virtual-agents/authoring-export-import-bots).
+1. Chatbots are solution aware.
+You can go to https://make.powerapps.com/, navigate to the Solutions page, and export all chatbots'solutions - either individually or group them together in a single solution.
+For more information, see [Export and import bots using solutions](/power-virtual-agents/authoring-export-import-bots).

 After the migration:
 1. Select the new environment from https://make.powerapps.com/ and navigate to the Solutions page.